sustrik/uxy/README.md

 - First line is headers, separated by spaces.
 - Each header is uppercase letters, digits and dashes.
   First character must be a letter.
+- The spacing of headers MAY be used to determine the default widths of the fields.
+The fields that are not present in the header are assumed to have width of 10 characters.

 - Remaining lines are data.
+There may be infinite amount of data items (pipe).
 - Data line is composed of fields separated by arbitrary number spaces.
+  In general the data SHOULD be aligned with headers whereever the fields actually fit in.
+- Fields starting AND ending with a double quote are treated in a special way:
-- The fields support C escape sequnces plus:
+  - The quotes are ignored.
-  - \e - empty string (must by the only character in the field)
-  - \m - missing field (must by the only character in the field)
-  - \s - space
+  - The characters inside the quotes including spaces are taken as is.
+    The only exception are the characters preceded by backslash.
+These are decoded as follows:
+    - \" double quote
+    - \\ backslash
+    - \t tab
+    - \n newline

-- Fields don't have to be aligned with each other or with the headers.
+- Fields SHOULD but don't have to be aligned with each other or with the headers.
+- If there's less fields in a record than in the header the missing values are assumed to be empty strings.
+- If there are more fields in a record that there are in the header these are silently ignored.

 Example:

 ```
 NAME  AGE ADDRESS
-Alice 25 Main\sRoad\s1,\sLondon
+Alice 25  "Main Road 1, London"
-Bob 23 \m
+Bob   23  ""
+Carol 55  "Hotel \"Excelsior\", New York"
 ```

 # TOOLS

-All tools take input from stdin (can be redirected from file using -i option) and write the result to stdout (can be redirected to file using -o option).
+All tools take input from stdin. and write the result to stdout.

 ### uxy-in